Five Leaves Left: Background and recording

 Five Leaves Left was recorded between May 1968 and April 1969 at Sound Techniques in London, England.
 Engineer John Wood recalled that "[Drake] would track live, singing and playing along with the string section" without the use of any overdubbing.
 For the song "River Man", producer Joe Boyd described Drake playing on a stool in the centre of the studio while surrounded by a semi-circle of instruments.
 The studio's environment was also an important factor as it had multiple levels to it which enabled the creation of interesting sounds and atmospheres.

 Among his various backing musicians, Drake was accompanied by Richard Thompson from Fairport Convention and Danny Thompson of Pentangle.
 Robert Kirby, a friend of Drake's from Cambridge University, arranged the stringed instruments for several tracks while Harry Robinson arranged the strings for "River Man".
 The title of the album is a reference to the old Rizla cigarette papers packet, which used to contain a printed note near the end saying "Only five leaves left".

 Composition and music

 Ned Raggett of AllMusic characterized Drake's performance on the album as "steer[ing] a careful balance between too-easy accessibility and maudlin self-reflection," and his vocals as "soft [and] articulate."
 He described the lyrics as "captur[ing] a subtle poetry of emotion."
 He assessed, "Having grown out of the amiable but derivative styles captured on the long-circulating series of bootleg home recordings, Drake imbues his tunes with just enough drama -- world-weariness in the vocals, carefully paced playing, and more -- to make it all work."
+Five Leaves Left has been described as folk, folk-pop, chamber folk, and folk rock.